needle-mirror/com.unity.2d.animation/Documentation~/GPUDeformation.md

 - Avoid Sprite masks, which are not compatible with the SRP Batcher.

 > [!NOTE]
 > If you don't meet any of these requirements, the rendering falls back to CPU Skinning which uses dynamic batching.
+The 2D renderer uses its own dynamic batching system, which isn't affected by the **Dynamic Batching** setting in the Player settings window.

 ## Selecting CPU/GPU deformation